directionless/jira-tools/README.md

 Inspired by an ex-employer, a set of examples to talk to jira.

+While this code will probably work, it should be considered PoC code.

 ## Setup Secrets

 You'll need a made up secret, and an RSA key.
 These will be used to